White Lies My Textbooks Taught Me

 Our Founding Fathers are remembered as great men who shaped our nation.
 Former president Thomas Jefferson is said to have once been in love with his slave Sally Hemings.
 To say Hemings was loved by Jefferson lessens the crime Jefferson committed: rape.
 As an enslaved woman owned by Jefferson, Hemings had no power — particularly not the power to stop sexual advances.

-The erasure of these important details from American history has painted a more positive portrait of this country than the reality.
-And it’s still happening today.
-President Donald Trump spews so many lies on Twitter that the platform added fact-checking labels onto his tweets.
+The erasure of these important details from American history has painted a more positive portrait of this country than its reality — and it’s still happening today.
+Former president Donald Trump spewed so many lies on Twitter that the platform added fact-checking labels onto his tweets before suspending him after the insurrection at the U.S. Capitol in January.

 The America I know is one rife with years of politicians lying to uphold white supremacy.
 It’s the country my niece already knows at age 12.
 And it’s why our country is in crisis today.
+Furthermore, there are currently 12 states debating the ban of critical race theory in American classrooms.
+Oklahoma Governor Kevin Sitt recently signed House Bill 1775, prohibiting public school teachers from discussing critical race theory, which is the core idea that racism is not merely the product of individual bias or prejudice, but a systemic construct embedded in legal systems and policies.
+While Iowa, Louisiana, Maine, Missouri, Pennsylvania, Rhode Island, Wisconsin and West Virginia are considering legislation to prohibit the teaching of "divisive concepts," the signing of these bills and constant debate continues to exercise the power and privilege of white people.

-Here are the white lies we’ve been told throughout history and the truth we rarely learn.
+As a fraction of legislators and educators fight to whitewash history, here are the white lies we’ve been told throughout history and the truth we rarely learn.

 WHITE LIE: Slavery ended in January 1865 when Congress passed the 13th Amendment.

-Note: This article (originally published on June 19, 2020) has been updated.